 Go back to Basic Setup tab, and click “Home XYZ” button.
-When the homing operation finishes, come back to Camera Setup tab, and make a mark in a position up and right, less than 20mm from the image center.
-The mark should be smallish, clearly visible circle.
-Here is mine, it doesn’t need to be perfect 🙂 :
+When the homing operation finishes, come back to Camera Setup tab, and add a mark on your table to a position up and right, less than 20mm from the image center and in sight of the camera (with “show pixels” unselected).
+The mark should be smallish, round dot or a circle.

 Setting Image Processing Functions

 On the right of the image, there is a table (empty at the moment) and some buttons.
 This table enables you to select and configure various video processing functions and see what the measurement algorithms see.

 You can read descriptions of all algorithms in the reference section on this site (TBD).
 For now, you should make an effort to stay with the simple basic ones: “Measurement Zoom” enlarges the center section of the image for further processing, making small features easier to measure; “Grayscale” removes color; “Invert” makes black to white and vice versa and “Threshold”, which makes image pure black and white.